shayandavoodii/OnlinePortfolioSelection.jl/README.md

 3
 ```
 <div align="justify">
 As you can see, the package can be used from Python easily.
-For more information, check the [documentation](https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/python).
+For more information, check the <a href="https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/python">documentation</a>.
 </div>
 <p align="right">🆙<a href="#top">Table of cotents</a></p>